ello/wtf/_posts/about/09-08-2015-ello-dictionary.md

 **Loves:** An easy way to show respect for another person's creation.
 On Ello, Loving is more than just a click!
 It’s also a bookmark tool so you can go back and see your favorite posts.

-**[Markdown](https://ello.co/wtf/help/text-formatting/):** A technical language you can use on Ello to formatting your posts quickly and easily.
+**[Markdown](https://ello.co/wtf/help/text-formatting/):** A technical language you can use on Ello to format your posts quickly and easily.
 For example, `*bold*` will bold.

-**@mention:** A way to get a someone's attention on Ello.
+**@mention:** A way to get someone's attention on Ello.
 In a post or comment, you can @mention their username and they’ll be notified.

 **[Noise](https://ello.co/wtf/help/friends-and-noise/):** A second stream where you can follow people on Ello.
 Noise defaults to a compressed, fluid grid view that makes it fast to look at a lot of posts quickly (see Friends, above).